 (i) The State Capitol Building and the Supreme Court Building including their respective entrance areas are outside the jurisdiction of the Department.
 For any proposed use thereof, inquiries should be directed to the Administrative Services, Legislative Administration Committee, S401 State Capitol, Salem, OR 97310; or the office of State Court Administrator, Supreme Court Building, Salem, OR 97310, respectively.

-[Publications: Publication referenced in this rule are available from the agency.]
+[Publications: Publications referenced are available from the agency.]
 Stat.
 Auth.: ORS 276 & ORS 283